ashwinpathak20/ashwinpathak20.github.io/_pages/cv.md

 Research
 ======
+* **Graduate Researcher at Bio-Medical Engineering Lab** : Aug.
+2022 - Present
+  * Working with Dr. Rishikesan Kamaleswaran Yang on acute respiratory distress syndrome (ARDS) and cerebral edema detection.
 * **Graduate Researcher at Social and Language Technologies Lab** : Jan.
-2022 - Present
+2022 - Aug.
+2022
-   * Working with  Dr. Diyi Yang on conversation summarization.
+   * Worked with  Dr. Diyi Yang on conversation summarization.
    * Employing self-supervision techniques to create structurally-aware and consistently robust summaries.
 * **Research Intern at ICAR-CNR** : May.
 2019 - Jul.
 2019
    * Worked with Prof. Giuseppe Manco in Summer 2019 remotely.